ahmetgunes/scheduledevent/README.md

     }
 ````

+__You should serialize the messages by implementing MessageSerializerInterfece or send an already serialized one to your managers__

 __You are on your own while implementing the `RouterInterface` since you should do what you want with your events.
 The `$type` attribute can help you with that, but you can also use different Message classes for different events (Recommended way).__

 __You should define your queues as priority queues since we use priority attributes.__